lfdebrux/void-packages/README.md

 xbps-remove -F busybox-zaurus
 xbps-install -S busybox-zaurus
 ```
 Note: Check that busybox did not relink /sbin/init and that it still points to runit.
-Reinstall runit just in case.
+Reinstall runit just in case as well as kbd and procps-ng to ensure that these binaries provided are not linking to busybox are up to date.

 ```
-xbps-install -f runit runit-void
+xbps-install -f runit runit-void xbps-install -f kbd xbps-install -f procps-ng
 ```

 Then clone voidz-packages, switch branch and do a binary-boostrap.